paulwyszynski/paulwyszynski/README.md

 - 👋 Hi, I’m Paul
-- 👀 I’m interested in Android/iOS development
+- 👀 Working as a mobile frontend developer
-- 🌱 I’m currently learning SwiftUI
+- 🌱 Love for Terminal / Neovim, learning Neovim and Lua
-- 💞️ I’m looking to collaborate on creative and excitinig projects
+- 🚀 I’m looking to collaborate on creative and excitinig projects
+- 🎮 Love video games
+- 🚴‍♂️ Gravel bike cyclist

 <!---
 pawlinsky/pawlinsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.